sveltejs/svelte/site/content/blog/2021-01-01-whats-new-in-svelte-january-2021.md

 A new minor release replaces the `SvelteComponent` class with a `SvelteComponentTyped` class.
 This renaming should help with backwards compatibility.
 We've updated [last month's blog post](https://svelte.dev/blog/whats-new-in-svelte-december-2020) to avoid any confusion with the name change.

-If you're using `SvelteComponent` or the new `SvelteComponentTyped` in your project or library.
-Let us know what you're using it for and we'll add it to the showcase!
+If you're using `SvelteComponent` or the new `SvelteComponentTyped` in your project or library, let us know what you're using it for and we'll add it to the showcase!

 ## What's going on in Sapper?